kasidi1808-glitch/stocks/README.md

 ## Key Features

-- Robust Stock Search and Screening: Quickly find relevant stocks using intuitive search tools and apply filters based on key metrics.
-- In-depth Company Information:
-  - Real-time stock quotes and historical pricing data
-  - Comprehensive financial statements (income statement, balance sheet, cash flow)
-  - Key ratios and fundamental metrics
-  - Detailed company profiles and summaries
-- Interactive Charting Tools:
-  - Customizable Visx area charts for visualizing market trends and patterns
-  - Adjustable timeframes (intraday, daily, weekly, monthly, etc.)
-- Market News Integration:
-  - Curated feed of relevant news articles and analysis
-  - Ability to filter news sources by relevance and sector
+- **Robust stock search & screening.** Discover equities in seconds with type-ahead search, curated market catalogs, and a screener that surfaces valuation, momentum, and fundamentals side by side.
+Layer on metric-based filters to zero in on the opportunities that match your strategy.
+- **In-depth company intelligence.** Dive beyond price action with real-time quotes, extended historical pricing, and rich financial statements (income, balance sheet, cash flow).
+Each profile consolidates key ratios, fundamentals, and narrative summaries so you can understand a business at a glance.
+- **Interactive charting built with Visx.** Explore trends through customizable area charts that support intraday, daily, weekly, and monthly views.
+Toggle between intervals, compare movements, and keep charts in sync with the latest market snapshot via automatic refresh.
+- **Integrated market news.** Stay ahead of catalysts with a curated stream of headlines, analysis, and sector-level filters that keep the most relevant stories alongside the tickers you track.

 ## Development Roadmap: